raspberrypi/documentation/configuration/wireless/access-point-bridged.md

 sudo systemctl enable systemd-networkd
 ```

-### Configure DHCP networking
+### Define the bridge device IP configuration

 Network interfaces that are members of a bridge device are never assigned an IP address, since they communicate via the bridge.
-The bridge device itself now needs an IP address, so that you can reach your Raspberry Pi on the network.
+The bridge device itself needs an IP address, so that you can reach your Raspberry Pi on the network.

 `dhcpcd`, the DHCP client on the Raspberry Pi, automatically requests an IP address for every active interface.
-So we need to block the `eth0` and `wlan0` interfaces from being processed, and let `dhcpcd` only configure `br0`.
+So we need to block the `eth0` and `wlan0` interfaces from being processed, and let `dhcpcd` only configure `br0` via DHCP.

 ```
 sudo nano /etc/dhcpcd.conf